GianluigiVitale/html-css-fluentify/README.md

 # Html-css-fluentify
-Replica of the homepage of Fluentify made with HTML and CSS.
+Replica of a portion of the homepage of Fluentify made with HTML and CSS.

 ### [Live Version](https://gianluigivitale.github.io/html-css-fluentify/)